JHU-CLSP/turking-bench/README.md

   variables for visualizing the inputs, and HTML elements for collecting responses.
 - `batch.csv`: Contains the collection of inputs and outputs.
 The inputs are placed in the HTML template.
 The outputs are used to compute the performance of a model solving these tasks.
-- `input.csv`: This file contains all the unique inputs that were originally used for running each task.
-We don't use it currently, but we have it included it for completeness, in case anyone finds it useful.

 How to contribute
 ---
 We welcome addition of more tasks too the collection!
 If intetested, please open a Pull-Request for your tasks.

-License
----
-This work is licensed under Apache License 2.0.

 Setting up the evaluation tasks